HL7/davinci-crd/src/pagecontent/hooks.md

         "label": "Add 'completion of the XYZ form' to your task list (possibly for reassignment)", "actions": [{
           "type": "create",
-          "description": "Add version 2 of the XYZ form to the EHR's repository (if it doesn't already exist)", "resource": {
+          "description": "Add version 2 of the XYZ form to the EMR's repository (if it doesn't already exist)", "resource": {
             "resourceType": "Questionnaire",
             "url": "http://example.org/Questionnaire/XYZ",